What to Do If Your Child Swallowed a Foreign Object

 Steps to Prevent Swallowing Objects

 To keep your child from swallowing objects in the first place, make sure to childproof when possible.
 If you have a junk drawer—and let’s be real, who doesn’t?!—use handy magnets like these to keep the drawer closed.
 That way, even when your child learns how to open drawers, they can’t get into the one with loose change and tacks.

-Always keep batteries in a secure location that children cannot reach like a high shelf with a magnetic lock on it.
+Always keep batteries in a secure location that children cannot reach like a high shelf with a magnetic lock on it and only buy batteries in child-resistant packaging.
+Also, make sure battery compartments are secure, especially for commonly used items like remote controls and electric toothbrushes.
+Consider taping them shut for an additional layer of security.